PurpleCloud-MT/General/Solutions/defensive_handbook.md

 ![](https://i.imgur.com/IH9etzG.png)
 ![](https://i.imgur.com/HORnF22.png)

 * After some time we can see in Sentinel that the logs are correctly ingested and can be further analyzed.
+You should change the time range to `Last 24 hours` or later to see some sample logs in case recent ones are not yet ingested.
 **Hint: It can take about 5 minutes that logs are ingested in the table.
 Therefore you can try to access a blob file and come back later to check the logs.**

 ![](https://i.imgur.com/h5FmPRl.png)